-My research is focusing on nanoscale strain engineering in ferroic oxide materials, ferroelectric domain structures and domain wall movement in thin films.
+Abdullah’s research involves nanoscale strain engineering in ferroic oxide materials, ferroelectric domain structures and domain wall movement in thin films.

-I am investigating the conductivity of domains, domain walls and grain boundaries in barium titanate, as well as the magnetic structure of various multiferroic materials at low temperatures.
+Dohyung’s research includes the conductivity properties of domains, domain walls and grain boundaries in barium titanate and halide perovskites, as well as the magnetic structure of various multiferroic materials at low temperatures.

 Gaurav’s research interest spans nanoscale electronics, solid state thermodynamics and energy conversion, ferroelectric photovoltaics, NEMS and nanoscale engineering, ferroelectric and multiferroic materials, oxide heterostructures, multiple attribute decision making and policy making.
 Currently, he is working on magnetic skyrmions for racetrack memory applications.

 Dawei’s research focuses on scanning probe microscopy studies of multiferroic thin films and domain wall engineering in ferroic materials to explore concepts for novel oxide electronics device applications, such as domain wall data storage.

 Fei studies nanoscale properties of functional oxide materials, including complex oxide heterostructures and domain walls of transition metal compounds, with a focus on high-resolution scanning probe microscopy techniques such as scanning tunneling microscopy and spectroscopy (STM/STS) .